0xvext/0xvext.github.io/_posts/2019-01-14-brakesec-book-club-hacker-playbook-3---chapters-3-4.md

 To add to the author's recommendation on bug bounties, a good way to get involved and learn can be to start (or join) a team and work on a the bounty together, agreeing to split any reward (focus on the experience, not the reward).
 For that matter, do "free" bug bounties when just learning, since they are more likely to have undiscovered bugs.

 ## Bug template generator
-This is found at [buer.haus](https://buer.haus/breport/): I may be paranoid, but I would learn the format and do it manually.
+This is found at [buer.haus](https://buer.haus/breport/).

+I ~~may be~~ am paranoid, but I would learn the format and do it manually.
 Don't submit your bug details to a third party, even if it's client-side processing.

 ## Webapp testing tools